ieeeWang/DL-open-course-resources/README.md

 ```

 **2. Can't execute 'conda activate' in bash terminal of VS code (win10)**

-The easist solution (restart termininal not needed) is to run the first line below before 'conda activate ...'
+The easist solution (restart terminal not needed) is to run the first line below (only once) before 'conda activate ...'.
+Linux systems will not have this problem.
 ```
 eval "$(conda shell.bash hook)" conda activate my_env
 ```

-**3. Create an env for tf2.2-GPU (win10)**
+**3. Create an env for tensorflow-GPU (win10)**
-tf 2.2 requres python 3.5-3.8, CUDA 10.1, cuDNN 7.6.
-More [CUDA version infor](https://www.tensorflow.org/install/source#tested_build_configurations).  tf2.3 and higher do not work with my CUDA.
-Somehow only py3.7 (not higher) works well with tf2.2-GPU.
+The version of tf2.x is determined by versions of CUDA and cuDNN (e.g., CUDA 10.1, cuDNN 7.6 in my case).
+See more tf2.x versions and corresponding [CUDA version infor](https://www.tensorflow.org/install/source#tested_build_configurations).
+Somehow only py3.7 (not higher) and tf2.2 (not higher) work with my GPU (Quadro M1200).
 ```
 conda create -n py37_tf2.2 python=3.7 anaconda # 'anaconda' enables a full copy from the base env conda activate py37_tf2.2